 Eat More Fish!

-is to eat pure, natural foods like protein packed lean fish or chicken, whole grains, colorful fruits and vegetables, and low fat dairy like plain Greek yogurt and cottage cheese.
+Today is Day #7 of 30 of my endeavor to eat healthier and exercise more.
+My major priority is to eat pure, natural foods like protein packed lean fish or chicken, whole grains, colorful fruits and vegetables, and low fat dairy like plain Greek yogurt and cottage cheese.

-s comes, the best thing to do is to allow yourself to have that bite of pizza or a piece of cheese, but just a bite.
+So far, I have been diligently counting my calories, and have done quite well except for a few weak moments following the consumption of red wine.
+I find that when you are aware of the exact number of calories you are consuming those weak moments are less harmful.
+When the cravings and weakness comes, the best thing to do is to allow yourself to have that bite of pizza or a piece of cheese, but just a bite.
 Then pull out the carrot sticks, fat free popcorn or chickpeas and snack on those instead.
 Being prepared and planning out each meal are important factors in being successful with this challenge.
 Trying to incorporate more fish in my diet, I plan to eat at least one dinner with fish per week if not more.
 For my first week on the challenge, I let the fish counter at Whole Foods dictate what fish I chose.
 Whatever looked the best to me is what I chose and that was cod.
 I prepared a lovely, wholesome dinner of sauteed cod with lemon, wild rice topped with avocado slices, and steamed broccoli.

 Cod is a mild, white, flaky fish with a very low fat content filled with nutrients like vitamins A, D, and E as well as a good source for omega-3 fatty acids.
 In addition to this lean protein, I added the nutrient-dense grain of wild rice.
 Wild rice, an excellent choice for a gluten-free diet, is high in protein and fiber and low in fat.
 Filled with vitamins and minerals, this whole grain has a satisfying texture and flavor that will enhance any healthy diet.
 Try this simple dinner with lovely, lean cod, a whole grain like wild rice and a vegetable.